kolonialno/troncos/README.md

 ### Enabling the tracer

-Configure ddtrace as usual and run `configure_tracer` to send spans to Tempo.
+ Run `configure_tracer` to send spans to Tempo and configure ddtrace as usual.

-This is typically done in `settings.py` of you want to profile a Django application, or in `__init__.py` in the root project package.

-`TRACE_HOST` is usually the host IP of the K8s pod, `TRACE_PORT` is usually 4318 when the Grafana agent is used to collect spans using HTTP.
+`TRACE_HOST` is usually the hostname of a trace collector, `TRACE_PORT` is usually 4318 when Grafana Alloy is used to collect spans using HTTP.

 ```python
 import ddtrace